The Tutanota email service provides end-to-end encrypted email. Gmail is super efficient in what it does. Use both.

 3. Mass hacking: the servers of the email providers, and also any organisation which receives copies of our emails, can be hacked, with the email content of millions of people stolen.
 Criminals can use the data for a variety of purposes (e.g. identity theft), or the content can be simply put up on the net for its embarrassment value.

 The solution is end-to-end encryption, so that the encryption takes place on the sender's device and decryption on the recipient's.
 Anybody in between is shut out.

 Tutanota does not rely on advertising.
-A free account is adequate for most purposes; a premium account costs EUR 12 a year.
+A free account is adequate for most purposes; a premium account, including a few more features, costs EUR 12 a year.
 I’m neither a technical specialist, nor a salesman for Tutanota, so please google “Tutanota” and find out more for yourself.
 Tutanota can accessed here.

-There is no need to abandon your Google Account: but give yourself the option of choosing between Gmail and Tutanota, when you send email.
+There is no need to abandon your Google Account: but give yourself and your contacts the option of choosing between Gmail and Tutanota.